EjazSayyed/neptune-utils/README.md

 * [Amazon Neptune FAQs](https://aws.amazon.com/neptune/faqs/)

 # Credits
-This gitHub lab is taken from IBM's JanusGraph+Cassandra lab @ https://github.com/IBM/janusgraph-utils.
+This GitHub lab is taken from IBM's JanusGraph+Cassandra lab @ https://github.com/IBM/janusgraph-utils.
-Many of our customers reached out to us with similar requests on producing the sample graph data to run and test query performance on Amazon Neptune.
+Many of our customers reached out to us with requests on producing the sample graph data to run ad-hoc queries, do the experimentation and test query performance on Amazon Neptune.

-Feel free to send your suggestions and pull requests to this gitHub lab.
+Feel free to send your suggestions and pull requests to this GitHub lab.

 # License
 [Apache 2.0](LICENSE)